Accessibility Statement

 • Email this page

 The ZOE product is based on rigorous research.
-That’s something we’re very proud of, and we want to provide healthcare professionals insight into our process.
+That’s something we’re very proud of, and we want to provide some insight into our process.

 In this article, we’ll outline the original research that forms the core of ZOE’s approach to personalised nutrition: the PREDICT programme.